-What does the word ‘authentic’ really mean these days, when it comes to both culture and cuisine?
+What does the word ‘authentic’ really mean, when it comes to both culture and cuisine?
 I think we often misuse the term ‘authentic’, to mean better or real when it’s not always the case.

 As a former student of dance anthropology, authenticity was something I spent a lot of time thinking about and discussing with my peers.
-As consumers of other cultures (that’s basically what anthropologist are aren’t we) how do we define the very important line between appreciation and appropriation?
-What does the word authentic really mean, and why do we somehow assume there is one room for one version of this answer (rather than a variation) whenever we ask the question?
+As consumers of other cultures (that’s basically what anthropologist are) how do we define the very important line between appreciation and appropriation?
+What does the word authentic really mean, and why do we assume there is room for only one TRUE answer (rather than a sliding variation)?

-There are many professions in the world whose focus on preservation, in order to pin a dish or a dance to its history, knowing that the tides of time will always bring change.
+There are many professions that focus on preservation of culture; whether it’s goal is to pin a dish or a dance or a piece of artwork to a specific place and moment before the tides of time erode and change.
 Record keeping makes sense.
-But equally, just because a tradition moves on does not make the new practice any less authentic, real, valid or worthwhile (which is what I think many people really mean when they use the word authentic to describe something).
-As a student of anthropology we learn that it is often times it is the diaspora, the group of people that move away from their homeland, that become more entrenched in, and attached to static traditions of their culture, much more so than those who never left.
-It is human nature after all- to hold on dearly to the things that bring us comfort and remind us of home.
+But equally, just because a tradition moves on does not make the new practice any less authentic, real or worthwhile (which is what I think many people really mean when they use the word authentic to describe something).
+Anthropologists and historians learn that often it is the diaspora; the group of people that move away from their homeland, that become more entrenched and attached to static traditions of their culture, in attempt to strengthen their connection to it from afar.
+It is human nature to hold on dearly to that which brings us comfort and reminds us of home.

-That said, in light of all of this questioning of authenticity, it is equally important to pay attention to who it is that decides when a recipe, or dance or representation of any kind is considered to be authentic, and who has the authority to move the representation forward.
-The fear of appropriation is a forever looming cloud that hangs over me whenever I reference another cuisine or culture, reminding me that it is imperative to do my research properly, and to speak from my own experiences rather than a culture that is not my own, especially if I am attempting to showcase my work through an attempt at representing somewhere or someone else.
+In light of all of this questioning of authenticity, it is equally important to pay attention to who it is that decides when a recipe, dance or representation of any kind is considered to be authentic, and who has the authority to move that representation forward.
+The fear of appropriation is a forever looming and necessary cloud that hangs over me whenever I reference another cuisine or culture, reminding me that it is imperative to do my research, and to speak from my own experiences rather than a culture that is not my own.

-I have spent a good bit of time recently retracing my steps, and how I got to this particular moment in time.
-I keep circling back to my years spent in New Mexico, and just how formative they really were.
-It is a piece of the world and of myself I am keen to share with my family, but living so far away from it makes it hard.
+I have spent a good bit of time recently retracing my steps from move to move, choice to choice.
+I’ve revisited my few but wonderful years spent in New Mexico, and just how formative they were.
+Those few years in my mid twenties represent a piece of the world and of myself I am keen to reconnect to and share with my family.
+Living so far away from that space today makes it hard to find tangible examples of the person I was then, and the culture that helped me to develop into the person I am now.
 The easiest way I have found to do so is to begin with the food.

-Carne Adovada is a relatively mild chile dish, and a backbone of New Mexican cuisine.
-Chiles are so prevalent in the cuisine from this region that years ago, when I was preparing to move away, I heard quite a few cautionary tales of others who had left the state and consequently suffered through depression, as chiles are known to help boost serotonin levels and therefore biologically help make us happier.
-Between the amount of sunshine and the chiles, New Mexico practically breeds happiness.
+Carne Adovada is a relatively mild chile (the pepper spelled intentionally this way in New Mexico) dish, and a backbone of New Mexican cuisine.
+Chiles are so prevalent in the cuisine from this region that years ago, when I was preparing to move away, I heard quite a few cautionary tales of others who had left the state and consequently suffered depression, as chiles are known for their serotonin-boosting properties and vitamin C, they literally, biologically help make us happier.
+Between the amount of sunshine and the mood-lifting pervasive use of chiles, New Mexico practically breeds happiness.

 I did a fair amount of research when I decided I wanted to make this particular dish, worried that if I toned down the heat too much I would be taking away from the spirit of the dish.
-I consulted nearly a dozen recipes from a variety of sources, before landing on these ingredients.
+I consulted nearly a dozen recipes and references from a variety of sources, before landing on the ingredients below.
 I feel I have kept the integrity of the dish through my choice of ingredients, as well as the spirit.
-As it is considered to be one of the milder dishes of New Mexico I felt at liberty to tone down the heat of my own dish my using less chiles, in order to be able to introduce my children to it in a positive light.
+As it is considered to be one of the milder dishes of New Mexico’s cuisine, I felt at liberty to tone down the heat of my own dish by using less chiles, in order to be able to introduce my children to the new food in a positive light.
 Admittedly, the four year old wasn’t too keen but my six-year old couldn’t get enough of it, it made her (and therefore me) noticeably happier with each bite she took.
-If you wanted to bump up the heat, just throw more chiles into your sauce, the ratio for everything else can remain the same.
+If you want to bump up the heat, just throw more chiles into your sauce, the ratio for everything else can remain the same.

 1kg pork shoulder, cut into 4-5cm (2 inch) sized chunks